ibm-cloud-docs/cloud-databases/cbr-tutorial.md

 {: #cbr-tutorial-create-test}
 {: step}

-To test your context-based restrictions setup, try connecting to your deployment from an IP address other than the individual IP addresses, subnets, and VPCs that you allowlisted in your network zone.
-With this setup, only the individual IP address in your network zone can connect to your deployment.
+To test your context-based restrictions setup, try connecting to your deployment from an IP address other than the IP addresses that you allowlisted in your network zone.
+With this setup, only the IP addresses in your network zone can connect to your deployment.

 ## Additional scenarios
 {: #cbr-tutorial-create-additional-scenarios}